KeyboardKit/KeyboardKit/README.md

 KeyboardKit extends Apple's limited keyboard APIs with more capabilities.
 It can be extended with [KeyboardKit Pro][Pro], which unlocks localized keyboards, autocomplete, an emoji keyboard, AI support, themes, and much more.

+---

+# 🚀 KeyboardKit 10

+The KeyboardKit 10 is being finalized and can be tested from the `v10` branch.
+This branch contains the new package structure, an updated demo app, etc.

+See the KeyboardKit 10 preview and beta release notes for info on how to use it with your existing Pro license.

+---

 ## Installation